Sources and Destinations

 This distribute aspirates one time and dispenses three times.

-consolidate() aspirates multiple times in a row, and then dispenses as few times as possible in the destination well.
-Its default behavior is:
+consolidate() and consolidate_with_liquid_class() aspirate multiple times in a row, and then dispense as few times as possible in the destination well.
+Their overall pattern is:

 1. Pick up a tip.